Tinkerforge/doc/en/source/Software/IPConnection_VBNET.rst

    auto-reconnect.

-.. vbnet:function:: Event IPConnection.Disconnected(ByVal sender As IPConnection, ByVal disconnectReason As Short)
+.. vbnet:function:: Event IPConnection.DisconnectedCallback(ByVal sender As IPConnection, ByVal disconnectReason As Short)

  This event is triggered whenever the IP Connection got disconnected from a Brick Daemon or from a WIFI/Ethernet Extension, possible reasons are: